jackanakin/solid/README.md

 Allows to represent an operation/request/method-call as object and/or send requests to other parts of the application where they can be executed later.<br/>
 Makes easy to implement reversible operations, queue operations, schedule their execution, or execute them remotely.<br/>
 Command establishes unidirectional connections between senders and receivers.<br/>

+Usefull when:<br/>
+Have to parametrize objects with operations.<br/>
+Have to queue operations, schedule their execution, or execute them remotely.<br/>
+Have to implement reversible operations.<br/>

 Examples: Runnable